szweibel/site-agent/QUICKSTART.md

 ## Prerequisites

-- Node.js 20+
-- npm (comes with Node)
+- **Node.js 20+** and npm (comes with Node)
+- **Claude Code authentication**
+  - Uses the same login as Claude Code
+  - Part of your Claude.ai subscription
-- Anthropic API key
+  - No separate API keys or billing required

 ## 1. Install Dependencies